rianying/WPAutomate/README.md

 ### validatemac.py

-This script reads MAC addresses from a CSV file, validates them, and generates SQL queries for insertion into a database.
+This script is for Mac-OS and it reads a content from a CSV file, validates them, and generates SQL queries for insertion into a database.
 It calculates business days, generates timestamps, and handles customer-specific logic.

 ### validatewindows.py

-A GUI-based script that validates passwords using a hashed comparison.
+A GUI-based script that validates content for windows OS.
 It prompts users for a password, checks it against a stored hash, and performs actions accordingly.
 It also generates SQL queries for insertion based on user input.

 ### fetch_PO.py